 Don’t just think about it.
 Make sure to write it down and get really analytical.
 Here are some questions that might help you along the way.
 Whenever you see a photo you like, ask yourself these questions:

-– What are the most prevalent colours?
+- What are the most prevalent props?

-– What are the most prevalent colours?
+- Thirdly, what are the most prevalent colours?